Branded social media has gone from golden boy to punching bag in the past few years.

 gain respect and authority.
 If you don't, you lose people, and business down the road.

-later point, can help create awareness for your "two for $2" sale.
+be receptive to your "two for $2" sale.

-Of course, B2C social content isn't all branded prom dates.
-There's plenty of
+Of course, B2C social media content isn't all

-educational content out there in the form of how-to videos, guidebooks, and the like.
+educational content out there in the form of "how to" videos, guidebooks, and the like.

 And plenty of brands (Grammarly) are creating legit entertaining content that builds